meilisearch/documentation/learn/advanced/pagination.md

 #### Disabling navigation buttons for first and last pages

-It is often helpful to disable navigation buttons when the user cannot move to the "next" or "previous" page.
+It is often helpful to disable navigation buttons when the user cannot move to the "Next" or "Previous" page.

 The "Previous" button should be disabled whenever your `offset` is `0`, as this indicates your user is on the first results page.